Torrenting Statistics You Should Learn About in 2023

 (Go-Globe)

-In the United States, 39% of users don’t care that studios lose billions because of pirated videos or songs.
+Furthermore, 39% of users don’t care that studios lose billions because of pirated videos or songs.
 Only 19% of Internet users said they’d stop downloading content illegally because of the financial damage it causes.

-3. Online video piracy costs the U.S. economy $29.2 to $71 billion annually.
+3. Online video piracy costs the US economy $29.2 to $71 billion annually.

 (Dataprot)